 - The theme papers provide a more in-depth look at important issues within the Gulf, based on priority areas identified by the Council.
-They will be developed incrementally during 2010 and 2011 and after that will be regularly updated at time intervals appropriate to each issue.
+They will be developed incrementally from 2010 to 2013 and after that will be regularly updated at time intervals appropriate to each issue.
 The structure of the papers follows the driving forces-pressure-state-impacts-response (DPSIR) framework.

 |“Building on its past accomplishments, the Council intends to continue supporting region-wide information gathering and sharing (e.g., seafloor mapping, environmental monitoring, science translation to management, indicators, state-of-the-environment reporting), public outreach and education, habitat restoration, and addressing key science and policy gaps.
 The Council will continue to foster innovative approaches to sharing information and enhancing collaboration.
 By working together in a regional forum, the states, provinces, and federal agencies learn from each other, try new approaches, and coordinate their efforts.
 As a result, they become better stewards of the resources for which they are responsible.”